fimion/alex-party/posts/2020-08-19-es6-classes-object-prototypes-and-enumeration.md

   prototype extending method of creating JavaScript classes.
 date: 2020-08-19T00:04:41.323Z
 ---
-At work the other day i ran into a bit of code I was trying to test that relied on [@google/markerclustererplus](https://github.com/googlemaps/v3-utility-library/tree/master/packages/markerclustererplus) and google maps.
-Google has released [@googlemaps/jest-mocks](https://github.com/googlemaps/v3-utility-library/tree/master/packages/jest-mocks) which helps some with the problems i was running into, but they do not appear to be using their own mocks library to test markerclustererplus.
+At work the other day I ran into a bit of code I was trying to test that relied on [@google/markerclustererplus](https://github.com/googlemaps/v3-utility-library/tree/master/packages/markerclustererplus) and google maps.
+Google has released [@googlemaps/jest-mocks](https://github.com/googlemaps/v3-utility-library/tree/master/packages/jest-mocks) which helps some with the problems I was running into, but they do not appear to be using their own mocks library to test markerclustererplus.

 ## The Issue